nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `filter KEYWORD [MORE_KEYWORDS]`

 * The filter is case-insensitive. e.g. `primary` will match `Primary`
-* The order of the keywords does not matter. e.g. `primaryprimary4` will match `primary4primary`
+* The order of the keywords does not matter. e.g. `primary primary4` and `primary4 primary` have the same filter results.
 * Only the tag is searched.
 * Only full words will be matched e.g. `primary` will not match `primary4`
 * Students whose tag matches at least one keyword will be returned (i.e. `OR` search).